anvis/GenAI/Basics/Terms.md

 **Bias**

+- Bias is when a model makes strong assumptions that oversimplify the problem.
+- Example: Imagine trying to predict house prices using only the number of bedrooms.
+If the model ignores location, size, or amenities, it will consistently make poor predictions.
+That’s high bias.

 Bias can emerge in the model of machine learning, When an algorithm generates results that are systematically prejudiced due to some inaccurate assumptions that were made throughout the process of machine learning.